 Editing a dataset¶

-You can edit the dataset you have created, or any dataset owned by an project that you are a member of.
-(If a dataset is not owned by any project, then any registered user can edit it.)
+You can edit the dataset you have created, or any dataset owned by an organization that you are a member of.
+(If a dataset is not owned by any organization, then any registered user can edit it.)

 - Go to the dataset’s page.
 You can find it by entering the title in the search box on any page.